entrity/Archery/notes/Compound.md

 Teresa has 80% letoff. *PSE Phenom SD* - like a hybrid between bowhunter and compound unlimited

 ## Parts & Accessories
+### Arm guard, Chest guard
 No arm guard, no chest guard.
+Shorter axel-to-axel gives a steeper angle.

 ### Sights
 2 types: (1) **multipin** and (2) **single pin**